Welcome to UMBS, a unique research and educational resource of the University of Michigan since 1909!

 |*Sunday Brunch (served in place of lunch)||10:30-11:30 a.m.|

-The dining hall serves three meals per day every day of the week according to the schedule above.
+The dining hall serves three meals per day every day except Sunday (two meals) according to the schedule above.
 Every meal includes a vegetarian option.

-For purposes of planning, it is important that you sign out for meals that you will miss on the bulletin board near the dining room door.
+For purposes of planning, it is important that you sign out on the bulletin board near the dining room door for meals that you will miss.
 (We cannot give refunds for absences, however.)

 Residents are responsible for meal costs for their guests.
-Meal tickets can be purchased in the office prior to meals or meals can be paid for as you enter the dining hall by cash, check, Visa, Mastercard, or with an M-Card debit account.
+Meal tickets can be purchased in the office prior to meals.

-For individual sack field lunches, sign up two days in advance on the clipboard in the dining room.
-(Students’ TAs will sign up for class field lunches.)
-On the morning for which the lunch is requested, each person goes to the dining room during the breakfast hour and makes his/her own lunch before 8am.
+For individual sack field lunches, sign up two days in advance on the clipboard in the dining room. (your TAs will sign up for class field lunches.)
+On the morning for which the lunch is requested, go to the dining room during the breakfast hour and make your own lunch before 8am.
 Provisions are made for each person to have two sandwiches, one fruit, two cookies and a serving of the relishes.
 Please do not use more than your share so that there will be enough for everyone.
 You should bring your own thermos or beverage container for class field trips.
 If you’d like to conserve on the use of throwaway paper products, you may bring your own plastic lunchbox/bag and reusable containers.

 The UMBS Health Service is in a cabin near the center of camp, across from the dining hall building.
 It is open 24-hours a day with the nurse’s hours posted outside.
 Residents are responsible for their own health care expenses and must carry their own health insurance.
 Report health care needs to the Station nurse, administration office and/or your faculty.
 The Health Service Nurse provides only first aid and routine assistance for residents.